 In Mexico, the low post-vaccine correlation between rotavirus IQS and AGE hospitalizations might be due to alternative etiologies of AGE hospitalization (i.e. bacterial enteritis), more commonly seen in low & middle-income countries than high-income countries [23].
 This explanation is supported by the observation that annual peaks in AGE hospitalizations in Mexico changed from the fall-winter seasons pre-vaccine, when rotavirus is predominant, to the spring-summer seasons post-vaccine, when rotavirus is rare [17, 20].
+Models for AGE hospitalization that included IQS for bacterial pathogens shigella and salmonella (data not shown) had weak individual correlations and did not improve upon models with rotavirus IQS alone.
 Conversely, post-vaccine correlation between US rotavirus IQS and AGE hospitalization remained strong (0.88) as non-rotavirus etiologies of hospitalized AGE are less common [15, 24, 25].

 Our study has several limitations related to how time series data may not reflect disease activity.
 Changes in lab testing practices could affect the rotavirus and norovirus laboratory data from the US and UK.
 Changes in non-rotavirus gastroenteritis disease could affect hospitalization data.
 Google Trends data could be affected by changes in who has internet access over time, the type of information available on the internet, and the type of information that people search for during the study time period.
-Another limitation is generalizability to other countries, which may have differences in internet search behavior and rotavirus testing practices.
+Another limitation is generalizability to other countries, which may have differences in internet access by socio-economic strata, internet search behavior and rotavirus testing practices.

-In conclusion, our study suggests that internet searches are a good indicator of rotavirus disease activity and can complement other surveillance approaches to monitoring the impact of rotavirus vaccination programs.
+In conclusion, our study suggests that internet searches can approximate rotavirus disease activity, though should be contextualized by considering competing search motivations.
+Internet searches can complement, but not replace, other surveillance approaches to monitoring the impact of rotavirus vaccination programs.
 Our findings are made more robust by showing similar results across three different countries using both laboratory and epidemiologic measures of disease activity, and similar changes after the introduction of rotavirus vaccination programs.
-Furthermore, divergence in internet search and disease activity can retrospectively be adjusted for in models that include competing motivations for internet searches, but media events that garner public attention can limit the use of these approaches in real-time.
+Furthermore, divergence in internet search and disease activity can retrospectively be adjusted for in models that consider variables that prompt similar searches, but media events that garner public attention can limit the use of these approaches in real-time.
 Continued growth in internet access world-wide adds promise to the role of big data sources, including internet search, social media, and commercial activity, as a complement to traditional disease surveillance, especially given its low cost, timeliness, and ease of use.

 Funding